Close

 …Ranjit Bhatnagar

 Originally from the San Francisco Bay Area, Ranjit received a BA from U.C.
-Berkeley and an MS from the University of Pennsylvania, and was certified carnie trash by the Coney Island Sideshow School in 2002.
-He lives in Brooklyn and works at GameLab.
+Berkeley and an MS from the University of Pennsylvania.
+He lives in Brooklyn with a small dog next to a big park.

 …moonmilk.com